lhtin/You-Dont-Know-JS/this & object prototypes/ch4.md

 But does that mean JavaScript actually *has* classes?
 Plain and simple: **No.**

 Since classes are a design pattern, you *can*, with quite a bit of effort (as we'll see throughout the rest of this chapter), implement approximations for much of classical class functionality.
-JS tries to satisfy the extremely pervasive *desire* to design with classes by providing seemingly class-like syntax.
+JS tries to satisfy the extremely __pervasive__(随处可见的) *desire* to design with classes by providing seemingly class-like syntax.

 While we may have a syntax that looks like classes, it's as if JavaScript mechanics are fighting against you using the *class design pattern*, because behind the curtain, the mechanisms that you build on are operating quite differently.
 Syntactic sugar and (extremely widely used) JS "Class" libraries go a long way toward hiding this reality from you, but sooner or later you will face the fact that the *classes* you have in other languages are not like the "classes" you're faking in JS.

 What this boils down to is that classes are an optional pattern in software design, and you have the choice to use them in JavaScript or not.
-Since many developers have a strong affinity to class oriented software design, we'll spend the rest of this chapter exploring what it takes to maintain the illusion of classes with what JS provides, and the pain points we experience.
+Since many developers have a strong __affinity__(熟悉感) to class oriented software design, we'll spend the rest of this chapter exploring what it takes to maintain the illusion of classes with what JS provides, and the pain points we experience.

 ## Class Mechanics